-Before importing inventory data to WooPOS, some terms and WooPOS operation must be well understood in order to correctly plan the possible required transformation of the original data to be imported to WooPOS.
-Knowing that ensure the optimal data organization in WooPOS.
+As an all-in-one high-end point of sale and inventory management software, WooPOS handles all inventory terms like SKU, Lookup, Barcode, etc. This article will help you to understand these terms and correctly plan the possible required transformation of the original data to be imported to WooPOS.
+Knowing that ensures the optimal data organization in WooPOS.

 SKU: A Stock Keeping Unit (SKU) is a unique numeric or alphanumeric id assigned to a product to surely and rapidly identify all its features as its product name, price, attributes, brand, quantity on hand, etc. An SKU is used to track inventory and can be assigned manually or by the inventory system itself.

 For a product with variants like a T-shirt which has color and size as variation attributes, you can create Variation SKU.
 In that case, the SKU identifies the style (set of variants) of the product and the Variation SKU identifies not only the style but also its different variants composed of different attributes.
 Ex: T-shirt style is TS_MESSI and it comes in two attributes, which are colors (blue and red) and sizes (S, M).

-So the WooPOS SKU will be TS_Messi and there will be 4 Variation SKUs generated by WooPOS as written below:
+So the MAIN SKU will be TS_MESSI and there will be 4 Variation SKUs generated by WooPOS as written below:

 BARCODE: A barcode is a square or rectangular image consisting of a series of parallel black lines and white spaces of varying widths that can be read by a scanner.
 Barcodes are applied to products as a means of quick identification.
 They are used in retail stores as part of the purchase process, in warehouses to track inventory, and on invoices to assist in accounting, among many other uses.